projectatomic/atomic/docs/atomic-images.1.md

   Print usage statement

 [**-f|--force**]
+  Force the deletion of specified local images, even if they are in use.

+[**--remote**]
+  Delete images in remote registry.  *--force* is not supported with this option.

+# Note:
+Atomic --assumeyes option can be used

+[**-y|--assumeyes**]
   Delete image(s) without conformation from the user

-[**--remote**]
-  Delete images in remote registry

 # HISTORY
 July 2015, Originally compiled by Daniel Walsh (dwalsh at redhat dot com)